rickhallett/emailme/README.md

 1. Link UI config to controller/service/persistance
 2. Link email creation to controller/service/?persistance
 3. Does using Sqlite allow for an easy switch to elastic?
 Does Nodemailer interact with elastic out of the box?
 Abstract DB persistance for swappable approach.
+4. Email creator needs to be able to attach more than one email